5zig-reborn/5zig-reborn.github.io/site/_guides/install-vanilla.md

 title: "Install (Vanilla)"
 excerpt: "How to install 5zig Reborn on Vanilla Minecraft."

-toc: true
 ---

-# How to install on Vanilla Minecraft
 > This Guide is only supported for Minecraft 1.15.2 and newer.
 {: .notice--info }